-- Attach your flowers and embellishments using the hot glue gun and allow to cool completely for around 10 minutes before wearing.
+- Attach your flowers and embellishments using the hot glue gun and allow them to cool completely for approximately 15 minutes (or once you are sure it has cooled down) before wearing.

 Sizes For Baby Headbands

-As an approximate guide, here is the sizing for headbands:
+As an approximate guide, here are the adult and baby headband sizes:

 - Newborn – 31CM or 12 inches